Some links in this post may be affiliate links

 Ascertain that the pot has a drainage hole to prevent the soil from getting soggy and reduce watering during the cold season as growth is minimal at this time.

-Bush Lily is prone to Mealy Bugs.
-Isolate the affected plant to prevent spread to other houseplants and treat it appropriately for the pests.
+Bush Lily is prone to mealy bugs.
+Isolate the affected plant to prevent spread to the rest of the plants and treat it appropriately for the pests.